bloominstituteoftechnology/web-module-project-redux/README.md

 * [ ] Note that the deleteMovie reducer case and action creator are already available.

-* [ ] We can delete movies within the Movie Component.
-Connect the deleteMovie action through the connect method.
+* [ ] **We can delete movies within the Movie Component.** Connect the deleteMovie action through the connect method.

-* [ ] Find the HTML element that should trigger a deletion in the movie component.
-Create and connect the necessary event handlers to call deleteMovie on the current movie's id AND redirect the user using push('/movies').
+* [ ] **Find the HTML element that should trigger a deletion in the movie component.** Create and connect the necessary event handlers to call deleteMovie on the current movie's id AND redirect the user using push('/movies').

-* [ ] Add in an ADD_MOVIE case to the movieReducer.
+* [ ] Add in an ADD_MOVIE case to the movieReducer.js.
-* [ ] Code that case to add a new movie passed in through payload to our list of movies.
+* [ ] Make this new case return all state with a new movie added to the movies array.
-* [ ] Create an action creator for addMovie.
+* [ ] Create an action creator for addMovie in movieActions.js.
 * [ ] Find the component that triggers the adding of a movie and connect the addMovie action.
 * [ ] Create and connect the necessary event handlers to call addMovie, passing in user created movie values.
 Add in push('/movies/) after adding addMovie to trigger a redirect.

 #### Build out the favorites reducer
 > *Alright!
-Now that the movie reducer is complete, you have the chance to build a reducer from scratch to handle favorite movie functionality.*
+Now that the movie reducer is complete, you have the chance to build a reducer from scratch to handle favorite movie functionality.
+We will also work on combining reducers.*

 * [ ] Create a reducer file for handling business logic for favorites.
 Include the following state values in your initialState setup:
   -  favorites: an array of movie objects
   -  displayFavorites: a boolean that holds if favorite elements should be displayed in app

-* [ ] Import you new reducer file into the ./reducers/index.js file.
-As a start, only add a default case to the switch statement.
+* [ ] **Import you new reducer file into the ./reducers/index.js file.** As a start, only add a default case to the switch statement.

-* [ ] in reducers/index.js, use the combineReducers method to connect both movies and favorite movies to redux.
+* [ ] **In reducers/index.js, use the combineReducers method to connect both movies and favorite movies to redux.**

-* [ ] Notice that your movie functions no longer work.
-Why?
-Make changes necessary to get the component connected to the movie reducer working again.
+* [ ] **Notice that your movie functions no longer work.
+Why?** Make changes necessary to get the component connected to the movie reducer working again.

 * [ ] Connect the favorites state to the FavoriteMovieList component and test.

 * [ ] Connect the displayFavorites state to the Movie and MovieHeader component.

 #### Build out the favorites actions
+> *Now is your chance to build our all the rest of the app on your own.
+You can do this!*

 1. Add in reducer cases, action creators and event handler code for the following actions:
   - toggleFavorites : Switches the displayFavorites state value between true and false.
 When displayFavorites is true, the favorite button does not show on the Movie page.